Introduction

 • Globalization and Food Imports: The increased movement of food products across borders can introduce new strains of C. botulinum and potentially contaminated foods into different regions.

-• : in and environmental conditions may influence the growth and survival of C. botulinum spores, potentially increasing the risk of contamination in certain areas.
+• Climate Change: in temperature and environmental conditions may influence the growth and survival of C. botulinum spores, potentially increasing the risk of in certain areas.

 The Southern European Context